ivanklimuk/hard-ml-deploy-qa/README.md

 ## Introduction

-Searching for relevant documents to a given query is a well-known problem in the field of machine learning, commonly referred to as a Learning to Rank problem.
+Searching for relevant documents to a given query is a well-known problem in the field of machine learning, commonly referred to as a [Learning to rank problem](https://en.wikipedia.org/wiki/Learning_to_rank).
 The general approach used in these systems is called the "funnel approach":

 1. An efficient and simple model is used to generate a limited set of candidate documents (e.g. 100).